Skip to main content

 • Their score 90+, your score 60: speed is a meaningful part of the gap.

-• Their LCP under 1.5s, your LCP over 3s: speed is hurting you specifically.
+• Their load time under 1.5 seconds, your load time over 3 seconds: speed is hurting you specifically.

 • Both scores under 70: speed isn't the differentiator (yet).